 Let’s say Ann and Bob are a married couple and Ann has had an affair with another man.
 There are a few different possible outcomes but in this instance I’ll point out a few to illustrate my point.
 Upon finding out about the adultery, Bob and Ann have options – to separate and go their own ways or to remain married and work things out.
 Rebuilding the marriage can only happen if Ann is repentant, if she acknowledges her sin.
 Then together they can work forward in the marriage – both understanding that all have sinned and fall short of the glory of God.
 They could acknowledge that Ann has a particular problem and they could devise strategies to deal with temptation and honesty and open-ness would have opportunity to strengthen the marriage.
 No, it wouldn’t be easy but with repentance and forgiveness it can happen.

 But what if both Ann and Bob wanted to continue to be married and work on it but Ann refused to accept responsibility for her actions?
 What if she blamed Bob or other people?
 What if she honestly believed that she should not be held responsible or accountable for her actions?
 How could Bob possibly continue on in the marriage, expecting it to heal, grow and mature?
 It wouldn’t matter how many times Bob forgave Ann… without her acknowledgement of her own actions, without repentance, how can they both move forward together on the same page?

-And this, is the struggle that leaves me feeling battle-weary and worn down.
+And this is the struggle that leaves me feeling battle-weary and worn down.
 So if you see me down the street, looking haggard or overwhelmed, chances are… I am overwhelmed.
-Trying to navigate through life where decision must be, actions must be performed in this state of forgiveness without reconciliation.
+Trying to navigate through life where decisions must be made, actions must be performed within a state of forgiveness yet without reconciliation.
 Yes, God is good.
 All the time.
 But I am still overwhelmed and taking each moment as it comes.